spco/git-short-course/_episodes/10-branching.md

 ![Compare and Pull Request](../fig/github-add-pull-request.png)

 This page now shows you the changes in this branch.
 You can have multiple commits, and multiple edits to multiple files.
+Note that allong the top you can see (and edit) which branches are to be merged into which others (in our case, `new_branch` is to be merged into `master`).

 When you're happy with the changes, click "Create pull request".

 You're now on a Pull Request page: